Pennsylvania Sales Tax

 The deadline for payment will be determined by the filing frequency assigned to you at the time you receive your permit.
 This will be affected by the total amount owed with each return.

 Quarterly: For those with less than $600 in liability for the third quarter of the previous calendar year, you will pay quarterly.

 |April – June (Q2)||July 20|

 Monthly: For those who owe greater than $600 from the third quarter of the previous calendar year, you will be required to pay on a monthly basis.
 Pennsylvania also requires those whose liability was greater than $25,000 in that time period to prepay each month 50% of that estimated liability for this time period.

 Semi-Annual: If your liability for the third quarter of the previous calendar year was less than $75, then you can pay semi-annually.

 If you pay your sales tax remittance late, there is a 5% late fee per month overdue up to a maximum of 25% penalty.
 If you underpaid or did not pay your tax due, then there is also a 3% per month of tax unpaid penalty up to 18% maximum.
 There are additional penalties as well for fraudulent returns and repeat offenders to the above situations.

-If you operate in the State of Pennsylvania and know you’ll need to collect sales tax there for upcoming transactions, there are a number of things you’ll need to keep track of.
+If you operate in the State of Pennsylvania and know you’ll need to collect sales tax there for upcoming transactions, there are a number of things you’ll need to keep track of to ensure tax compliance.
 From data review to sorting of transactions and determining the best rate for each sale made into the state, it’s important that you get it right.
-That’s why TaxTools sales tax software is a good fit for so many sellers who do business in the state.
-If you have an ecommerce site or other online platform, it can work with your existing system and help you get the sales tax collection process right.
+That’s why TaxTools sales tax calculator software is a good fit for so many sellers who do business in the state.
+If you have an eCommerce site or other online platform, it can work with your existing system and help you get the sales tax collection process right.
 Contact us today to learn more or to sign up for a free trial.